 Overlay your franchise locations with demographics and sales data to design fair and profitable territories that existing and future franchisees will want to be a part of.

 When looking to expand your franchise business, one of the first things you need to look at is territory design.
-It is going to be the first question a potential franchisee will ask and may be the dealbreaker for many.
+It’s going to be the first question a potential franchisee will ask and may be the deal-breaker for many.
 If you’re a long established business you may already have your territory criteria defined and if you’re a new franchise you may be setting that definition.
 Either way, mapping plays a massive part in deciding on where to expand.

 Making the decision on where to expand your franchise should be based on facts and figures after much analysis.
 A quick way to identify areas for further analysis is using mapping.
 Upload your customer data from a loyalty system along with your current franchise locations.
-You can also upload your current franchise territories if they are based on geographic markers such as ZIP or Postcodes.
-When you have this data uploaded you can run analysis to identify areas where customers are traveling to a franchise location from outside the franchise territory.
+You can also upload your current franchise territories if they’re based on geographic markers such as ZIP or postcodes.
+When you have this data uploaded, you can run analysis to identify areas where customers are traveling to a franchise location from outside the franchise territory.
 This will give you an indicator of the sales potential of a new franchise location.

 Competitor locations are a deciding factor for many franchise operators.
 You may want to locate your new franchise in an area that already has competitors to really disrupt the market or on the other hand, you may want to choose a location with no direct competitors but lots of opportunity.
 Mapping your competitors on top of your customer and franchise location data allows you to identify what that potential may be.

 For example, in the map below we have identified a location with a similar demographic profile to our other high performing stores (white map pin).
-Around this, I have run multiple radius analysis.
+Around this, I’ve run multiple radius analysis.
 The purple radius is a distance of one mile and the white radius is a distance of five miles.
-We can see that there are no direct competitors (red X) within a one-mile radius of our proposed location, however, there are 10 competitors and 3 other franchises located within five miles of it.
+We can see that there are no direct competitors (red X) within a one-mile radius of our proposed location.
+However, there are 10 competitors and three other franchises located within five miles of it.
 Depending on the license agreement you have in place for your franchisees, this may or may not be a good location.

 Mapping your franchise expansion plans is quick and easy to do with eSpatial.
 From uploading your data to running a radius analysis, you can start getting deeper insights from your spreadsheets in a matter of minutes.